ArctosDB/documentation-wiki/_documentation/authorities.markdown

  Values listed here must be registered on the Internet Assigned Numbers Authority (https://www.iana.org/assignments/media-types/media-types.xhtml) and may be added as needed if requirements are met.

+#### ctprocessing_history

+Terms should be broadly useful across collection types (i.e. not overly specific).
+All terms should be worded as verbs in the past tense and have a functional description, but documention links are not required.

 #### ctspecimen_part_name

  - Part names should be compatible with an ontological framework.
 Best practice would be a link to an ontology